 Other Health Priorities

 In Dane County, there are significant racial differences in infant death rates.
 Our Fetal and Infant Mortality Review team works to understand what contributes to stillbirths and infant deaths so change can happen.

 Violence is a widespread, complicated public health issue.
 We look at the root causes of violence in order to prevent it.

-We are in the midst of a drug overdose crisis.
 We work with community partners to improve mental wellness, prevent overdoses, and help save lives.
 This includes an Overdose Fatality Review, which helps us understand the factors that lead to overdoses.

-Tobacco is the leading cause of preventable death in Wisconsin.
 We work to prevent youth from starting tobacco, eliminating exposure to secondhand smoke, and eliminating tobacco related health disparities.

 Get Email Updates